How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Practice Positive Self Talk

-And don’t forget to use this time to remind yourself that you are valuable, loveable and worthy of being treated in a kind and respectful way.
+And don’t forget to use this time to remind yourself that you are valuable, loveable, and worthy of being treated kindly and respectfully.
 Positive self-talk can increase your confidence and stimulate your brain in positive ways.

 Create Physical Space From the Gaslighter